 - Assumes without warrant the present structure fails to value already cultivating customer relationships over building brands.

-- Assumes without warrant that competition requires a shift from emphasis on individual products to long-term customer relationships (pg.
+- Assumes without warrant that competition requires a shift from an emphasis on individual products to long-term customer relationships (pg.
 2, second full paragraph):

 - Conflates driving transactions with an over-value of products and brands, assuming inextricable links between the two separate though related concepts.